 Each subject has been given a subject number and each topic within that subject a topic number.
-These reference numbers may be used on 'knowledge deficiency reports' and will provide valuable feedback to the examination candidate.
+These reference numbers may be used on 'knowledge deficiency reports' (KDRs) and will provide valuable feedback to the examination candidate.

 Sub Topic Syllabus Item 101.2 Rules and Regulations 101.2.2 Describe the purpose and function of International Civil Aviation Organization (ICAO).
 101.2.4 Describe the relationship between New Zealand and ICAO.
-101.2.6 Describe the main principle established by the 'five freedoms of their'.
-101.2.8 Describe the methods by which ICAO notifies and implements legislation.
-101.2.10 Describe the relationships between Procedures for Air Navigation Services (PANS) and ICAO Standards and Recommended Practices (SARPS).
+101.2.6 Describe the main principle established by the 'five freedoms of the air'.
+101.2.8 Describe the methods by which ICAO sets standards and recommended practices (SARPs) which States consider adopting into their national legislation/regulation 101.2.10 Describe the relationships between Procedures for Air Navigation Services (PANS) and ICAO Standards and Recommended Practices (SARPS).
 101.2.12 Describe in general terms the content of the ICAO annexes.
-101.2.14 Identify the origin of the objectives of air traffic services.
-101.2.16 Explain the considerations which determine the need for air traffic services.
+101.2.14 Identify the origin of the objectives of ATS.
+101.2.16 Explain the considerations which determine the need for ATS.
 101.2.18 Describe the purpose and function of the New Zealand CAA.
 101.2.20 Describe in general terms the Civil Aviation Act that is the basis of regulatory legislation for the civil aviation system in New Zealand.
-101.2.22 Describe the function and types of rules provided for under the Civil Aviation Act, including their relationship to the provision of air traffic services.
-101.2.24 Describe in general terms the requirements for notifying differences with ICAO.
+101.2.22 Describe the function and types of rules provided for under the Civil Aviation Act, including their relationship to the provision of ATS.
+101.2.24 Describe in general terms the requirements for notifying differences with ICAO and where records of these differences can be accessed on the CAA website.
 101.4 ATS Documents 101.4.2 List the core ATS operations manual and supporting documents that comply with the requirements of Part 172.
 101.4.4 Describe in general terms the content of the core ATS operations manual.
-101.4.6 Describe in general terms the purpose and content of the supporting documents for the core ATS operations manual, including but not limited to those that detail: (a) procedures necessary for coordination between ATS units including international ATS units (b) procedures for coordination between ATS at aerodromes and different operating organisations on that aerodrome (c) the procedure for specific sectors or units.
-101.4.8 Explain in general terms the processes associated with the use of the ATS operations manual and supporting documents.
+101.4.6 Describe in general terms the purpose and content of the supporting documents for the core ATS operations manual, including but not limited to those that detail: (a) procedures necessary for coordination between ATS units including international ATS units